Skip to content

 Accept-Ranges and Range requests

-Range requests are enabled and handled by default (since version 0.2.1), meaning that BlackSheep supports serving big files with the pause and resume feature, and serving videos with the possibility to jump to specific points.
+Range requests are enabled and handled by default, meaning that BlackSheep supports serving big files with the pause and resume feature, and serving videos and audio files with the possibility to jump to specific points.

 ETag and If-None-Match